kodakodapa/kodakodapa.github.io/_posts/2025-10-26-APIs-with-native-apps.md

 author: Björn
 ---

-Supporting both web and native apps in the same API comes with some special consideratins.
+Supporting both web and native apps in the same API comes with some special considerations.

 ## The challenge